circleci/circleci-docs/jekyll/_cci2/postgres-config.md

 In addition, all base images from docker are based on debian stable which uses version 9.4 packages.
 If you need a newer version of psql, install it from another location, for example, https://www.postgresql.org/download/linux/debian/.

 **Note:** If you are using the `pq` gem, you should not need to install `psql`.
 This step is only necessary if you want to run the `psql` command.

-The default user, port, and test database for PostgreSQL 9.6 are as follows:

-`postgres://ubuntu:@127.0.0.1:5432/circle_test`

-**Note:** For version 9.5, the default port is 5433 instead of 5432.
-To specify a different port, change the `$DATABASE_URL` and all invocations of `psql`.
+The Postgres defaults are specific to the Docker Library version, see <https://hub.docker.com/_/postgres/>.

 ## Example CircleCI Configuration for a Rails App With structure.sql